-The STEM Fellowship Journal (SFJ) is an open-access, peer-reviewed journal which publishes interdisciplinary STEM research conducted by first time high school and undergraduate authors.
-Our journal is a unique platform for presenting student research from all over the world and serves as the flagship for the Scholarly Writing & Communications division at STEM Fellowship.
+The STEM Fellowship Journal (SFJ) is an open-access, peer-reviewed journal supported by Canadian Science Publishing which publishes STEM research conducted by high school and undergraduate authors.
+Our journal is a unique platform for showcase student research from all over the world and serves as the flagship initiative of the Science Communications division at STEM Fellowship.
 Please visit the journal website for more information.

-SFJ is a client of Canadian Science Publishing (CSP) – in fact, it is the only journal published by CSP which is dedicated to students in high school and university.
+The SFJ is the only journal published by Canadian Science Publishing that is dedicated to students in high school and university.

 STEM Fellowship Journal’s Student Editorial Board

-The student editorial board are the primary reviewers of SFJ submissions, working closely with leading research scientists, teachers, and student-authors from around the world.
-Upon manuscript submission, a member of the SFJ’s student editorial board will review the manuscript.
-When satisfied that it meets the requirements of publication in SFJ, it is sent for peer review by a professional in that discipline.
+The student editorial board are the initial reviewers of SFJ submissions, working closely with leading research scientists, teachers, and student-authors from around the world.
+Upon manuscript submission, a member of the SFJ’s student editorial board will review the manuscript and offer feedback to authors.
+After manuscripts are reviewed by our student editorial board, they are sent for peer review by a professional in the relevant discipline.

 SFJ student editors are closely associated with the scholarly publication community and follow the standards of academic publication.
 They maintain professional contact with leading scholarly publishing societies while also reaching out to various scientific institutions on behalf of SFJ.
 Each editorial board member maintains a leadership role alongside their editorial duties.
 This may include special projects for STEM Fellowship and/or SFJ, or overseeing aspects of the editorial and publishing process.